fadhlillah2/order-processing-system/README.md

 - `POST /api/v1/orders`: Creates a new order
 - `GET /api/v1/orders/{orderId}`: Retrieves a specific order

-for further info you can check documentation: https://documenter.getpostman.com/view/13737145/2s93si1VE8
+For further information, you can check the API documentation: https://documenter.getpostman.com/view/13737145/2s93si1VE8

 ## Built With